Stuntlover-TM/Stuntlover-TM/README.md

 # Hello!
 I am Stuntlover. 👋
-I know Python, Rust and I'm fairly decent at C 🐍🦀🇨
+I know Python and Rust 🐍🦀
 I'm a big fan of automating things and making things easier for others, i.e libraries/modules and such.

+# Activity 🏃‍♂️
+I am currently working on a programming language called Resin, no more info for you yet 🙃

 ## 💬 Contact me:
 🔵 Discord: Stuntlover#0001